LGV Sud Europe Atlantique: Purpose

 The project is also a response to the heavy traffic on the existing rail line.
 Train tracks are most efficiently used when all trains circulate at the same speed and have identical stops.
 The large speed difference between the fast TGV trains, which circulated on the existing tracks at speeds up to 220 km/h, and the slower freight trains and TER (regional) trains, which shared the same track, caused the interval between these trains to increase greatly.
 This congested the tracks and prevented their most efficient usage.

 Dedicated tracks for the TGV therefore leave space on the existing tracks for many more freight and TER trains than just the number of removed TGV trains.
 New regional TER services became possible, and could ease services that are currently crowded.
 The increase in freight trains on the existing track would ease truck traffic on the roads in the régions, as trains transport more and more goods, easing the impact on the environment as well.
+TER traffic in Nouvelle-Aquitaine increased by 10% in 2018, demonstrating the positive impact of the high-speed line on the regional network.

+The use of a concession contract also made it possible, in a constrained financial context, to respond to President Nicolas Sarkozy's desire to launch four high-speed line projects simultaneously (Sud Europe Atlantique, Nîmes-Montpellier bypass, Bretagne-Pays de la Loire, and East European LGV).
+Private financing helped limit public investment (51% for SEA, compared to an average of 75% for other railway partnership markets).

 The project was also sold as benefiting the economy.
 The construction of Phase 1 created 10,000 construction jobs for five years.
 Jobs in the transport, commerce, and service sectors were created as well.
 Local businesses may their see competitiveness increase as their markets expand, and tourism to the region may increase as well.

 This route supplements – and partly supersedes – the classic Paris–Bordeaux railway line.